niuiic/flow/packages/doc/docs/guide/quickstart.md

 It innovates on the traditional **_currying_** and **_immutability_**.

-It aims to improve the scalability, maintainability and readability of the program by **_grasping the data flow and data structure_**.
+It aims to improve the scalability, maintainability and readability of the program by **_grasping data flow and data structure_**.

 ## Installation